scie-nz/walden/README.md

 In this example, we will connect Walden to an NFS server, using Alluxio to broker the NFS volume and serve it to Trino.

-Walden includes two configuration options in its `values.yaml` as an example for enabling an external NFS mount:
+Walden exposes two configuration options for specifying an external NFS mount that can be applied by creating your own `terraform.tfvars` file:
 ```
-alluxio:
-  nfs_server: "<ip/hostname>"
+alluxio_nfs_server = "<ip/hostname>"
-  nfs_path: "</nfs/server/directory>"
+alluxio_nfs_path = "</nfs/server/directory>"
 ```

 When those options are both provided, the worker pods will all automatically mount the NFS volume to `/mnt/nfs`, making it available for access and caching in Alluxio, and therefore it in Trino.